Frequently Asked Questions

 If you have any specific questions you would like to ask regarding our provision, please email email@example.com and your questions will be forwarded to Mrs Sharples

-The Entrance test for Year 7 entry in 2021 is on Saturday 5 December 2020 and scholarship assessments will take place in the week commencing 30 November 2020.
+The Entrance test for Year 7 entry in 2022 is on Saturday 4 December 2021 and scholarship assessments will take place late November/December 2021.

-We plan to hold an Entrance Test for Year 9 entry in 2021 on Friday 12 February 2021.
-However, these arrangements will be confirmed nearer the time depending on the COVID-19 situation.
+We plan to hold an Entrance Test for Year 9 entry in 2022 on Wednesday 9 February 2022.

 For Year 7 entry no element of the day can be prepared for by candidates (or tutors!) – we want to see girls ‘raw rather than rehearsed’ and find out ‘how they think rather than what they know.’
 We enjoy collecting a mixture of qualitative and quantitative data on which to base our offers.